azzamsa/zman/README.md

 ### Usage with other tools

-You can use Zman with i3status-rust to show salah time in your status bar.
+You can use Zman with i3status-rust to show time period in your status bar.

 ![i3status-rust-zman](docs/i3status-rust.png)